Mowachaht/Muchalaht First Nations

 The Mowachaht/Muchalaht First Nations are a First Nations government on the west coast of Vancouver Island in the Canadian province of British Columbia.
 The Mowachaht/Muchalaht First Nations are a member nation of the Nuu-chah-nulth Tribal Council, which spans all Nuu-chah-nulth-aht peoples except for the Pacheedaht First Nation.

 Their main reserve is at Gold River, British Columbia but the Mowachaht are originally from Yuquot on Nootka Sound, known to history as Friendly Cove, scene of the Nootka Incident and, later, the negotiations and eventual implementation of the Nootka Conventions between Britain and Spain, hosted by the Mowachaht chief Maquinna.

 Name

-The Mowachaht (pronounced /sal/), which translates to people of the deer, originate from a place called Friendly Cove, or Yuquot (translates to "Wind comes from all directions").
-The name Muchalaht translates to the people who hover over the river or the people over the river.
+The Muchalaht (pronounced /sal/), live inland, which is rare for Nuu-chah-nulth peoples as most live by the sea.
+The Mowachaht people are a fishing community on the ocean's coast.
+The groups were formerly the Tahsis and Tlupana Inlet communities, but combined into one nation as their numbers dwindled from war and European disease.